hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I surrender!

 [13:06:43](#175560880326IiMxf:gitter.im) <gurzgri>:
 > <@giuseppechillemi-59045d00d73408ce4f5bcd9d:gitter.im> Actually I use Table Cruncher and Modern CSV to help me debugging problems.
 Both easily recognize the input file.
 CSV Comes from so many different soruces that I must be enough flexible to handle them.
 As CSV, any program that aims to read Text Files produced around the world must be flexible enough in input files.
 No one can give the end user the task to convert them, it's not their job.
-However, we have a different opinion on this point í ¾í´·â€â™‚ï¸
+However, we have a different opinion on this point ğŸ¤·â€â™‚ï¸

 Neither Boris nor me where delegating the conversion task to the end user of your tool, in fact, Boris literally wrote â€Maybe **you** should use some toolâ€ (my emphasis).
 As always the advice boils down to: use whatâ€˜s there and GTD instead of waiting for Red deliver something no one is waiting for except you ;) Just dance with `iconv` on linux or some XY tool on Windows to let it handle conversion for you and be done before lunch.